 Richard Mulcahy has been playing traditional music since falling in love with it in his late teens.

-A late starter, I still consider myself an active learner of the music, constantly seeking out new tunes.
-I regularly attend music workshops with the experts of the fiddle, continually adding to my repertoire.
-I have attended numerous fantastic summer schools over the years.
+A late starter, he still considers himself an active learner of the music, constantly seeking out new tunes.
+Richard regularly attends music workshops with the experts of the fiddle, continually adding to his repertoire, indeed he has attended numerous fantastic summer schools over the years.

-I have also taken LCM exams with GSOTM, to date achieving Grade 6 (traditional).
-I intend to complete grade 8 this year.
-In 2019, I achieved a certificate in Traditional Arts Pedagogy (music) having completed a university course led by Liz Doherty.
+Richard has also taken LCM exams with GSOTM.
+In 2019, he achieved a Certificate in Traditional Arts Pedagogy (Music) having completed a university course led by Liz Doherty.